Have a Plan: Business Continuity During a Global Crisis

 For a playlist of videos surrounding the topic of business continuity, please click here.

-Norm Ford is VP of Operations for Compliance Solutions at Skillsoft
+Norman Ford is VP of Operations for Compliance Solutions at Skillsoft

 Donna McEntee is the Workplace Safety and Health Solution Manager at Skillsoft